-Back in November ’08, I wrote about He’s With Someone Else!
+Back in November ’08, I wrote He’s With Someone Else!
 Why her and not me?, a question that’s reverberating around a lot of women’s minds as I type this, and then last week I read this great post Why did he marry her and not me?
-(You’re not the one) over at Naked With Socks On.
+(You’re not the one) over at Naked With Socks On (blog no longer available).
 The author states,“Well, I’m here to tell you the truth.
 The answer is extremely simple: you were not the one for him.
 Point blank.”

 He also admits that a guy does know when you’re not the one for him and that “The problem is we don’t always realize it.”
 There’s a lot of thinking in the ‘now’ and not wanting to “rock the boat” by thinking about the future, but there’s also the very real admission that sometimes a woman is a “stopgap” and that love takes different forms, just not not always a permanent one.

 I know women and men who are with someone for a really long time, the relationship doesn’t pan out, and then in two shakes of a lamb’s tail, their ex is professing undoing love or doing the ultimate slap in the face of getting married or even quickly having children.
 They think, ‘I wanted to get married!
 I wanted to have children!
 What the hell is so different with him/her?’.

 I have a very close friend who was with someone for a very long time that kept stalling the hands of change.
 “If he knows he can’t come up with the goods, why has he eaten up my good years when I could’ve been with someone else who wanted what I want?”

 I always ask: If you’re with someone who you know cannot give you want you want and is wasting your time, why stay?

 Because it seems easier to stay and try and make him (or her) change – the quest for return on investment.

 On the flipside, even if the relationship isn’t a very long relationship, what I also come across a lot is this situation: